How ICS2 works

 What is ICS2 not?

-ICS2 is not an import system and it is not used to process the customs declarations for release into free circulation.
+ICS2 is not an import system and does not process customs declarations for release into free circulation.

 What is an express carrier?